Each month I break down what’s been going on behinds the scenes of our new blogging business.

 - SteamYard is a live video broadcasting tool.
 We pay $25 a month through that.

-Our total reoccurring expenses for the month of August are at just about $100.
-With that said, we have to bring in at least $100 on monthly basis to break even.
+Our total reoccurring expenses for August are just about $100.
+With that said, we have to bring in at least $100 every month to break even.

 August Profit and Loss summary

-Our total monthly gross for the month of August is $636.
-Our total monthly expenses for the month of August are about $705.
+Our total monthly gross for August is $636.
+Our total monthly expenses for August are about $705.

 We can expect to see $100 worth of expenses waiting for us next month as a reoccurring expense.
 And we had almost $600 of one-time expenses that won’t be there next month.

 All in all, our monthly net for August is -$68.
-That looks really good to me and seems promising for a profit in the month of September.
+That looks really good and seems promising for a profit in September.

 And if we continue on with our product sales the way we’re going now, we can hope for another $600 of income next month.
 That $600, less the reoccurring expenses of $100, we could see a profit of $500 in September.
 We’ll just have to wait and see how everything turns out.

-If you would like to see August’s numbers in further detail, be sure to watch our blogging income report video for the month of August in the video above.
-Check back next month to see how we did in the month of September.
+If you would like to see August’s numbers in further detail, be sure to watch our blogging income report video here.